EngD Computer Systems Engineering / Overview

 - 48 months Full-time

 We have the following pathways with varying entry requirements:

-Standard: 2.1 Honours degree in a relevant subject, or a 2.2 Honours degree in a relevant subject in exceptional circumstances.
+Standard: 2.1 Honours degree in a relevant subject.

 - How to apply